nuvolaris/nuvolaris/README.md

 Nuvolaris is an [Open Source](https://opensource.org/) project to build a complete and portable [Serverless](https://martinfowler.com/articles/serverless.html) environment that runs in every [Kubernetes](https://kubernetes.io/).

 Technically it is a distribution of [Apache OpenWhisk](https://openwhisk.apache.org) released under the [Apache Licence 2.0](LICENSE) (like OpenWhisk itself), that includes other services out of the box.

 We want to build a *complete* distribution of a serverless environment that:

-- it is easy to install and manage
+- It is easy to install and manage.
-- potentially runs in every Kubernetes,
+- Potentially runs in every Kubernetes.
-- it is tested regularly tested against a set of supported Kuubernetes environments
+- It is tested regularly against a set of supported Kubernetes environments.
-- includes a (possibly large) number of integrated services
+- Includes a (possibly large) number of integrated services.

 This is the main differentiation from Apache OpenWhisk, as it only provides a basic engine for serverless.
 Our goals are described in our [**roadmap**](docs/ROADMAP.md) document to read about.